Data Types and Structs

 example_result = six + four - rsum2

-result("int_res", example_result)
+output("int_res", example_result)

 This page is especially useful for the current float caveat: constant float values are fine, but runtime float arithmetic is not supported on H-Series.